-Before we turn our attention to the Advent wreath and its various candles, let us first answer a more essential question: what is Advent?
+Before we turn our attention to the Advent wreath and its various advent candles, let us first answer a more essential question: what is Advent?
 Advent is the name given to the season of 24 days leading up to Christmas.
 The word “Advent” is derived from the Latin word adventus, which means “coming”.
-The waiting and anticipation undertaken during Advent symbolize not only the waiting for Jesus’ birth but also for his final return.
+The waiting and anticipation undertaken during Advent symbolize not only the waiting for Christ's birth but also for his final return.

 Typically, Advent is celebrated over the four Sundays leading up to Christmas, marked by a reading from Scripture and a devotional or reflection.
-Many also engage with daily devotionals in the days between each of the four Sundays in order to even more thoroughly orient themselves towards the birth of Jesus.
+Many also engage with daily devotionals in the days between each of the four Sundays in order to even more thoroughly orient themselves towards the birth of Christ.

 Advent Wreaths and How to Use Them

 For those observing the season of Advent, the Advent wreath is often at the heart of the practice.
-An Advent wreath—a round ring typically encircled with evergreen boughs and holding four (or five) candles—functions as a kind of calendar or watch, marking each Sunday leading up to Christmas.
-On each Sunday, a new candle is lit (along with those lit in preceding weeks), with each candle commemorating a different element or aspect of the Christmas story.
+An Advent wreath—a round ring typically encircled with evergreen boughs and holding four candles (or five)—functions as a kind of calendar or watch, marking each Sunday leading up to Christmas day.
+On each Sunday, a new advent candle is lit (along with those lit in preceding weeks), with each single candle commemorating a different element or aspect of the Christmas story.

 Different denominations and faith traditions have their own customary advent candle colors and meanings for the advent candles.
 In Lutheran traditions, blues are used; other protestant denominations use red.
-The most ubiquitous color scheme features three purple candles and one pink candle.
-Additionally, the Advent wreath often features a fifth white candle placed in the center, to be lit on Christmas Eve itself.
+The most ubiquitous color scheme features three purple advent candles and one pink candle.
+Additionally, the Advent wreath often features a fifth white advent candle placed in the center, to be lit on Christmas Eve itself.